ShowlandProductions/My-Team-Profile-Generator/README.md

 THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu WHEN I decide to finish building my team
 THEN I exit the application, and the HTML is generated

+Grading Requirements
+This homework is graded based on the following criteria:

+Deliverables: 15%
+A sample HTML file generated using the application must be submitted.
+Your GitHub repository containing your application code.

+Walkthrough Video: 32%
+A walkthrough video that demonstrates the functionality of the Team Profile Generator and passing tests must be submitted, and a link to the video should be included in your README file.
+The walkthrough video must show all four tests passing from the command line.
+The walkthrough video must demonstrate how a user would invoke the application from the command line.
+The walkthrough video must demonstrate how a user would enter responses to all of the prompts in the application.
+The walkthrough video must demonstrate a generated HTML file that matches the user input.

+Technical Acceptance Criteria: 40%
+Satisfies all of the preceding acceptance criteria plus the following:
+Uses the Inquirer package.
+Uses the Jest package for a suite of unit tests.
+The application must have Employee, Manager, Engineer, and Intern classes.

+Repository Quality: 13%
+Repository has a unique name.
+Repository follows best practices for file structure and naming conventions.
+Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
+Repository contains multiple descriptive commit messages.
+Repository contains a high-quality readme with description and a link to a walkthrough video.